taboola/goreplay/README.md

     gor --input-raw :80 --output-tcp replay.local:28020

   -split-output=false: By default each output gets same traffic.
 If set to `true` it splits traffic equally among all outputs.

+  -output-http-rewrite-url=[]: Rewrites the url in the request based on a mapping
+    gor --input-raw :8080 --output-http staging.com --output-http-rewrite-url /xml_test/interface.php:/api/service.do
 ```

 ## Building from source